When the World Mosquito Program began, dengue fever was the primary focus of our research. It is still an important

 - 1Where does dengue occur?

-Dengue can exist anywhere that Aedes aegypti mosquitoes live.
+Dengue can occur anywhere that Aedes aegypti mosquitoes live.
 The most significant dengue epidemics in recent years have occurred in Southeast Asia, the Americas and the Western Pacific.
 Approximately 141 countries are affected.

 - 2How many people are affected by dengue?

 More than half of the world’s population is at risk of dengue infection.

 - 3How is dengue spread?